 MONDAY, JUNE 2 Travel Day

 TUESDAY, JUNE 3 7:30 AM - Registration for Conference 8:00-9:15 AM - Breakfast Program - Speaker: David Merritt P.E., Principal Water Resources Consultant, AECOM Description: Hear briefing and welcome from ACEC Colorado Vice President David Merritt.
 9:40-11:45 AM - CEO Roundtable Discussion (Small/Medium 1-75 employees & Medium/Large 76+ employees) (2.0 PDHs) Description: The purpose of this program is to discuss business practice issues in a roundtable format.
 Discussion will include areas such as liability, profitability, ownership, human resources, business development, information technology, etc. (We will split into 2 groups by firm size in separate rooms for this discussion.)
 12:00-1:15 PM - Lunch Program (.50 PDH) - Speaker: Steve Hall, Executive Vice President - Advocacy, ACEC Description: Mr. Hall will provide a briefing on key legislative developments in Congress, including the importance of balanced tax treatment for engineering firms, federal infrastructure funding, and recent regulatory actions by the current presidential administration.
 1:40-4:00 PM - Delivering Powerful Feedback: Making Impactful Growth Seminar (2.5 PDHs) - Speaker: Ryan W. Bouda, M.S., Professional Development Specialist, Leap Training & Coaching Description: Feedback is a crucial leadership took, yet delivering it effectively can be challenging.
 This session introduces an 8-step model for handling tough feedback conversations with confidence.
 Attendees will learn to prepare their mindset, foster openness, and deliver actionable feedback that drives growth.
 By combining active listening and clearn communication, attendees will gain strategies to transform difficult feedback discussions into opportunities for connection, trust, and improvement - empowering teams to thrive.
-5:00-6:30 PM - Welcoming Reception 6:30-8:00 PM - Dinner at Hotel
+5:30-7:30 PM - Welcoming Reception & Dinner

 WEDNESDAY, JUNE 4

-8:00-11:50 AM - Relationship Based Negotiations and the Power of Consent-Driven Consultant Cultures Seminar (4.0 PDHs) - Speaker: Dan Oblinger, Founder, Leadercraft Description: Buckle up and pack your comfortable shoes!
+7:50-11:40 AM - Relationship Based Negotiations and the Power of Consent-Driven Consultant Cultures Seminar (4.0 PDHs) - Speaker: Dan Oblinger, Founder, Leadercraft Description: Buckle up and pack your comfortable shoes!
 Dan Oblinger is a hostage negotiator, consults with ACEC member organizations all over the US on their leadership programs, and serves consulting engineering firms by nurturing cultures of active listening, emotional communication, and negotiation for engineers!
 Expect the unexpected as Dan uses "game-i-fied" exercises to put powerful communication and negotiation principles into motion with all our attendees.
 Topics include: Appropriate use of rapport and empathy, active listening skills, storytelling, negotiation practices, bias control, emotional regulation, and scenario-based education centered on the hottest trends in conflict and opportunity in the AEC world.
-12:10-1:40 PM - Lunch Program - Speaker: Steve Wolff, General Manager, Southwestern Colorado River Water Conservation District Description: The Southwestern Colorado River Water Conservation District, based in Durango, is one of the regional entities in Colorado responsible for water policy and water development.
+11:50-12:50 PM - Lunch Program (.50 PDH) - Speaker: Steve Wolff, General Manager, Southwestern Colorado River Water Conservation District Description: The Southwestern Colorado River Water Conservation District, based in Durango, is one of the regional entities in Colorado responsible for water policy and water development.
 Steve has been at the core of the discussions and negotiations concerning the operations of the Colorado River system for the next two to four decades.
 Afternoon/Evening - ON YOUR OWN

 |